Why Leaving Chopsticks In Bowl Is An Insult

 2. Do not pass the food from chopstick to chopstick

 Passing the food from chopstick to chopstick is considered inappropriate because it is also funeral-relayed.
-Japanese funerals follow the traditions of passing the remaining bones from one person to another using a pair of chopsticks until they are out under the sun.
+Japanese funerals follow the tradition of passing the remaining bones from one person to another using a pair of chopsticks until they are out under the sun.
 Hence, this practice should not be applied during dining and other circumstances.

 If you want to share your food, make the other person take it using their own utensil.
 Or keep your slice of sashimi for yourself and certainly do not pass ramen noodles!